 The bites on this tour were a cross-section of traditional Roman food.
 I started at the Norcineria Viola, a long established family-run salumeria (a shop specialising in dried meats, usually pork based).
 Then there were savoury snacks, followed by home-made tiramisu at ZUM.
 And there was a drink at L’Angelo Divino, a small wine store with an owner who obviously knew a lot about wine.
 (This would be a good place to come if you wanted to buy some fine wines to take home.)

 But BiteMojo tours are not just about food.
 The route took in a whole range of sights, from the bustling market of the Campo de’ Fiori to Rome’s Jewish Quarter.
 From narrow back streets and hidden courtyards to the Roman remains of the Portico d’Ottavia.
 And there were the “hidden gems”.
 I might never have discovered the tiny painted passageway of Passetto del Biscione without this tour.
 And would I have realised that the Largo di Torre Argentina was a modern cat sanctuary as well as the site of an ancient Roman temple complex?

 BiteMojo: Some Practicalities

-The recommended time for this tour was 2.5 hours, but we took almost twice that long.
-This enabled us to stop and look at everything as we went.
-Equally importantly, we could enjoy all the food: we might have struggled to eat everything on offer in a shorter time.
+The recommended time for this tour was 2.5 hours, but I took almost twice that long.
+This enabled me to stop and look at everything as I went.
+Equally importantly, I could enjoy all the food: I might have struggled to eat everything on offer in a shorter time.
 (BiteMojo does in fact allow you to stop the tour at any time and to finish it another day, or to convert unused bites to credits to be used on another occasion.)